rsmod/rsmod/game/pathfinder/README.md

 `CollisionFlagMap` is responsible for storing collision flag data for the game map.
 When loading map data on the game-server, each object - and special tiles, such as roofs and bridges - should call the helper functions:
-`fun CollisionFlagMap.add(x: Int, y: Int, level: Int, mask: Int)` and `fun CollisionFlagMap.remove(x: Int, y: Int, level: Int, mask: Int)` in order to add or remove, respectively, the `mask` flag data.
+`fun CollisionFlagMap.add(x: Int, z: Int, level: Int, mask: Int)` and `fun CollisionFlagMap.remove(x: Int, z: Int, level: Int, mask: Int)` in order to add or remove, respectively, the `mask` flag data.

 ## Performance